 Many German corporations are joint ventures with one or more foreign partners or shareholders, regardless of whether they are registered in the commercial register as a GmbH, GmbH & Co KG or as a small stock corporation.
-A large number of such companies have arbitration clauses in their statutes or articles of association related to inter-corporate disputes The BGH has held that disputes between partners or between the company and its partners are fully arbitrable because they are about economic interests.58 This jurisprudence applies likewise to joint ventures that have their seat outside Germany under the condition that the arbitration clause is not invalid according to the laws of the seat.59
+A large number of such companies have arbitration clauses in their statutes or articles of association related to inter-corporate disputes.
+The BGH has held that disputes between partners or between a company and its partners are fully arbitrable because they are about economic interests.58 This jurisprudence applies likewise to joint ventures that have their seat outside Germany under the condition that the arbitration clause is not invalid according to the laws of the seat.59

 The arbitrability of shareholders' resolutions

 It is obvious that an arbitration agreement that complies with all requirements set by the BGH will be lengthy and rather complicated.
 If individually drafted by lawyers, there is always a realistic chance that the result would be another pathological and very often invalid arbitration clause.
-The DIS in 2009 therefore developed its DIS Supplementary Rules for Corporate Law Disputes (now under revision).58 They contain a short standard arbitration agreement to be incorporated into the statutes of the corporation, which then refers to the DIS Supplementary Rules for Corporate Law Disputes.
+The DIS in 2009 therefore developed its DIS Supplementary Rules for Corporate Disputes, including a model clause.
 These new Rules, which are an international first, have been carefully scrutinised by, inter alia, academics and judges.
-German corporate law very often requires that the statutes of a corporation or company must be notarised in order to be valid.
-This requirement does not apply to the DIS Rules to which the statutes refer.59
+German corporate law very often requires that the statutes of a corporation or company must be notarised to be valid.
+This requirement does not apply to the DIS Rules to which the statutes refer.65

 Arbitration agreement – form requirements